 - Possession of the land without consent, which means you cannot acquire land where the owner has given you permission as this shows an acknowledgment that another person owns the land.

 Claiming unregistered land can be a complicated process to complete without legal guidance, so we suggest you seek legal help such as a solicitor who can help you through the process.

 Common problems when finding who owns the property or land

 The property is unregistered, how do I find out who the owners are?

 This is one of the most common problems people come across when trying to find out who the owners are for land or a property.
 As mentioned earlier, you may have already conducted some investigate work by asking around your local and surrounding areas.
-Another method is to check the County Records Office or to check if any planning applications have been made in the past.
+Another method when finding out who owns a house is to check the County Records Office or to check if any planning applications have been made in the past.

 In England and Wales, there is often no record of exact boundaries between two properties, or who owns a hedge, tree, wall or fence between properties.

 However, you are able to get an idea of where the boundaries for your property are by checking its title deeds.
-If you’re unsure of what title deeds are, we have a useful blog post which explains them in detail.
 Boundary information may not be included in the property’s title deeds, however, it may be helpful to create a boundary agreement with your neighbour to determine your exact boundaries.